vzhz/friendly_terminal/README.md

 Anywhere you see <code>/Users/*username*/</code>, you can use a <code>~/</code> instead.

 ### Try it out
+**(optional)**

 If you haven't already used it for the first step, find your shell (e.g. you may be using [zshrc]() or bash) and add
 ```
 python3 /Users/username/friendly_terminal/randline.py /Users/username/friendly_terminal/quotes_for_terminal.txt [your name]</code>
 ```
 Substitute the name you would like to be greeted by for <code>[your name]</code>!
 Your terminal will return one greeting each time you run this command, so run it as many times as you like to preview your encouraging phrases.
-This is completely opitional.

 ### Add program to your .bash_profile
 Navigate to your home directory and open your .bash_profile using your terminal: